opendaylight/transportpce/docs/developer-guide.rst

 physical ports related to transmission.
 All *circuit-packs* inside the node configuration are analyzed.

-Use the following JSON RPC to check that function internally named *portMapping*.
+Use the following RESTconf URI to check that function internally named *portMapping*.

-**REST API** : *GET /restconf/config/portmapping:network*
+**REST API** : *GET /rests/data/transportpce-portmapping:network*

 .. note::